microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

 1. Proceed with the lab once the deployment is available.

-## Build the application and docker container
+## Step 3: Build the application and docker container

 1. Clone the project into your machine by running `git clone https://github.com/microservices-api/kubernetes-microprofile-lab.git`
 1. Build the sample microservice by running `cd kubernetes-microprofile-lab/lab-artifacts` and then  `mvn clean package`
 1. Build and tag the docker image by using `docker build` and providing a tag that matches your `<cluster_CA_domain>/<namespace>/microservice-vote`.
 As an example, if your `<cluster_CA_domain>` is `mycluster.icp` and you used the `default` namespace, then your command would be `docker build -t mycluster.icp:8500/default/microservice-vote`

-## Upload the docker image to IBM Cloud Private's docker registry
+## Step 4: Upload the docker image to IBM Cloud Private's docker registry

 We will use IBM Cloud Private's internal docker registry to host our docker image.
 This allows our image to remain secured on-premises, while being available to your enterprise.
 You can control which kubernetes namespace they are available under.